How to Revive a Dying Bromeliad

 Key Takeaways:

-• To revive a dying bromeliad recreate the preferred conditions of its native environment by misting regularly to increase the humidity, maintains a temperature range of 50ºF to 90ºF, and locate the bromeliad in bright indirect light.
-Prune back any brown, dying leaves with a sharp pair of pruners and propagate any off setts.
+- To revive a dying bromeliad, recreate the preferred conditions of its native environment by misting regularly to increase the humidity, maintain a temperature range of 50ºF to 90ºF, and locate the bromeliad in bright indirect light.
+Prune back any brown, dying leaves with a sharp pair of pruners and propagate any off-setts.